privacybydesign/irma-documentation/yivi-docs/blog/2026-03-10-eu-age-verification-security/index.md

 The issuer performs:
 1. **Passive Authentication (PA)**: Verifies the passport's digital signatures against the Document Signing Certificate, then validates the certificate chain against government-issued Masterlists
-2. **Active Authentication (AA)**: Performs a challenge-response with the passport's NFC chip to prove the physical document is present - not just a copy of its data
+2. **Active Authentication (AA)**: Performs a challenge-response with the passport's NFC chip to prove the physical document is present, not just a copy of its data

 This means a modified app **cannot** forge credentials.
 Even if an attacker controls the entire app, they cannot produce valid cryptographic signatures from a passport they don't possess.